-The book club will meet in the CAF Lecture Hall, 224 S. Michigan Ave., at 6pm on Tuesday, Feb.
+The book club will meet in the CAC Lecture Hall, 111 E. Wacker Dr., at 6pm on Tuesday, Feb.
 20, Tuesday, Feb.
 27 and Wednesday, March 7.
-The cost to attend is $60 for the public and $45 for CAF members.
+The cost to attend is $60 for the public and $45 for CAC members.
 In a recent interview, Doug said he wrote "Sustainable Nation" in part because he believes architecture is approaching a point of maximum inflection-its biggest since the embrace of Modernism.

 "'Sustainable Nation' provides an invaluable window into where the field of architecture is headed," Doug said.
 "I see the pivot that architecture needs to make as an immense, inspiring challenge.
 While it is sobering to absorb the book's insights on how long change takes (hint: too long), it provides answers for how to change society faster, especially on today's big challenges, such as decarbonizing our economy."